Course Outline

 • Familiarity with basic PL/SQL or server-side scripting concepts

-• DevOps engineers responsible for developer tooling and CI environments in the public sector
+• DevOps engineers responsible for developer tooling and CI environments in government agencies

 14 Hours